sagelabs/standards/linux/README.md

 ## Course: System and Package Management

-- Use external packages to add capabilities to your machine
+- Use external packages to add capabilities to your system
 - Identify your system’s hardware and properties
-- Analyze the performance of your machine
+- Analyze the performance of your system

 ---